Why Should Schools Teach Digital Literacy

 7. Among these changes in the shift from literacy to digital literacy are the quantity, frequency, endurance, and tone of how we communicate.

 Put another way: Abundance changes everything.
 When you can communicate almost any thought anytime, anywhere, things change.
-(See whimsy, snark, cyber-bullying, passive aggressiveness, skimming-abuse, devaluing of quality data and content, and other effects of this abundance.)
+(See screen addictions, whimsy, snark, cyber-bullying, passive aggressiveness, skimming-abuse, inability to focus, changed personal values/sources of dopamine/self-worth, devaluing of quality data and content, and other effects of this abundance.)

 8. Holistically, then, literacy is literacy; on a more practical level, however, digital literacy creates slightly unique needs in terms of both skills and understandings.